SamuelSwartzberg/flashcardifying_text_temp/ling/grammatical-feature.md

 # arguments

+## counting arguments

 Verbs have 0 or more arguments.
 Valency is the amount of arguments a verb has.
 Transitivity is the amount of non-subject arguments a verb has.
+Valency = Transitivity + 1
+An ambitransitive verb is one with a transitivity of 0 or 1 (may take an argument or not)

+### terminology

+Words counting valency are formed with numeral (both latinate and greek are used) + valent e.g. mono/univalent, divalent, trivalent, tetra/quadrivalent...
+Words counting transitivity are formed with numeral (both latinate and greek are used) + transitive

 ## morphosyntactic alignment